Luke-hey/Opt.-selection-of-negatives/README.md

   - Important: gene regions and test positives should be in bed format, additionally they should be of the format proteinname_sites.bed for positives and proteinname_regions.bed and should be in the respective    protein directory (/Opt.-selection-of-negatives/proteins/proteinname)
   - Use following script in the proteins directory (/Opt.-selection-of-negatives/proteins) to start the predictions:
     ```bash
-    ../setup_scripts/run_plot.sh proteinname1 proteinname2
+    ../setup_scripts/run_plot.sh -k kmer_length proteinname
     ```
-  - This again will start again a queue
+  - This will start a queue again
   - Additionally it will produce a plot with the average AUPRC and variance of all the 3 Run directorys